justinrlee/dcos-notes/faqs/simple-python-batch-jobs.md

             data=json.dumps({"processed": "yes"}))
 ```

-## Running jobs through the "Minuteman" jobs processing service
+## Running jobs through the "Metronome" jobs processing service
-Now that we have a Docker image and a python batch script we would like to run, we can run it through the DC/OS "Jobs" service, which is also known as Minuteman.
+Now that we have a Docker image and a python batch script we would like to run, we can run it through the DC/OS "Jobs" service, which is also known as Metronome.

 In DC/OS, a 'job' is some process that generally runs and then completes.

-**Minuteman jobs can be specified either through the UI or through the 'JSON MODE' json editor in the UI.
+**Metronome jobs can be specified either through the UI or through the 'JSON MODE' json editor in the UI.
 The UI does not have all available fields, so we're directly specifying properties through the JSON editor, although if you switch back out of the JSON editor when you're done you can see that fields get populated in both areas**

 1. From the DC/OS UI, click on "Jobs" to get to the Metronome jobs page
 2. Click on the `+` sign in the top right corner.